bkerley/bryceblog/_drafts/salmon-run-under-pressure.md

 While the coolers are open,
 you can drop a bomb in each one to bring them down.
-Surviving being targeted by the missiles requires immediate spatial awareness, since you don't get much warning about where each one will hit, and you don't want to run into ones that target teammates either.
+Surviving being targeted by the missiles requires immediate spatial awareness since you don't get much warning about where each one will hit, and you need general spatial awareness because you don't want to run into missiles that target teammates either.
 Bringing them down requires time awareness, since the coolers aren't open for very long.
 It's possible to solo one if you're good,